Great Hiking Trails and Nature Walks in Uganda.

 Tents are preferred, and if you can buy freeze-dried meals in your country, you are much better off since local dried food selections are not plentiful.

-Other lower elevation trails are there for you to hike on for half or full days, taking a packed lunch from your lodge.
+Other lower elevation trails are there to hike on for half or full days, taking a packed lunch from your lodge.

 Sipi Falls give you from 1/2 day to full day hiking opportunities.

-Beyond that is Mount Elgon, with its numerous Hikes and paths that you can spend days.
+Beyond that is Mount Elgon, with its numerous Hikes and paths to spend days on.
 The Sipi Falls area is off of the Beaten Tourist Path.
 Read more here.

 Kibiro Salt Garden and Fishing Village Hike: